EricKnecht/kissmonitor/README.md

 Assumptions/dependencies
 ------------------------
 * Ruby version >= 1.8.7
-  - This was chosen because 1.8.7 is still (unfortunatly) the default ruby on many linux distros
+  - This was chosen because 1.8.7 is still (unfortunately) the default ruby on many linux distros
 * Currently only Linux is tested (both Centos and Ubuntu) but it should work on other unixes
   - Windows support is possible, but would likely require some modifications to the metric collectors I don't currently have a windows machine to test on